 What Is BMI?

 In order to be considered for surrogacy or egg donation, applicants have to meet certain qualifications.
-One such requirement is Body Mass Index (BMI).
+One such requirement is BMI (Body Mass Index).

-Your BMI is calculated using a formula that divides an individual’s weight by their height to provide a indicator of body mass.
+BMI is calculated using a formula that divides an individual’s weight by their height to provide an indicator of body mass.

 BMI requirements differ for surrogates and egg donors.
 However, weight plays a big role in both processes.
 Let’s start with surrogacy.

-When it comes to surrogacy, an extended time to conception means time, money, and emotional expenditure for both the intended parents and surrogate.
-Screening gestational carriers for BMI’s under 33 can help to avoid any potential complications with the in-vitro fertilization process.
+Meeting BMI requirements for a surrogate is important to ensure that her body is as ready as possible to respond to IVF medications.
+When it comes to surrogacy, taking a longer time to have a successful transfer means time, money, and emotional expenditure for both the intended parents and surrogates.
+Screening gestational carriers for acceptable BMIs can help to avoid any potential complications with the in-vitro fertilization (IVF) process.

 Egg Donor’s BMI

 BMI requirements are a bit different for egg donors.
 The required BMI for donors is under 29.
 A higher BMI may affect egg quality as well as necessitate higher doses of stimulation drugs to create follicles.
 More medications can lead to additional costs for the intended parent(s).

 Many surrogate and egg donor applicants don’t qualify because of their BMI.
 Learn about other surrogate requirements and egg donor requirements separate blog posts.